 Train the Driver

-Hone Your Driving Skills
+Law Enforcement Driving Skills

 Hardware is Just Hardware

-- Ability to design driving courses and scenarios
+- Ability to design driving courses and scenarios in Authoring

-- Customizable conditions and localization options
+- Customizable weather conditions and environmental options

 - Different languages, dialect and localization available